 or package.
 This README also lists more options and instructions for building from sources.

-If you are using one of the package manager options you should follow the usual workflow of that package manager.
+If you are using a package manager, you should follow its usual workflow.

 Notifications about updates can be enabled in the settings which also allow upgrading to a new version if available.

-This simply replaces the executable at the location where you put it so this location needs to be writable.
+This simply replaces the executable at its location, which needs to be writable.
 The old

 executable is renamed/preserved as a backup and you can simply rename it back if you need to go back to the previous